Chart Color Schemes

 Lakes Entrance is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Lakes Entrance, as evaluated at the 2016 Census, comprised 88.8% houses and 11.2% other dwellings.
-In comparison, Non-Metro Vic had 90.1% houses and 9.9% other dwellings.
-Home ownership in Lakes Entrance was 52.8%, with mortgaged dwellings at 25.7% and rented dwellings at 21.6%.
-The median monthly mortgage repayment in the area was $1,300, while the median weekly rent figure was $270.
-Nationally, Lakes Entrance's mortgage repayments were lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Dwelling structure within Lakes Entrance, as evaluated at the latest Census, comprised 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Meanwhile, the level of home ownership within Lakes Entrance was higher than that of Regional Vic., at 52.8%, with the remainder of dwellings either mortgaged (25.7%) or rented (21.6%).
+The median monthly mortgage repayment in the area was below the Regional Vic. average at $1,300, while the median weekly rent figure was recorded at $270, compared to Regional Vic.'s $1,430 and $285.
+Nationally, Lakes Entrance's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing